Chainso/SpeedRunners-CNN-LSTM/README.md

 # Training the Model

+There is a pre-trained model for nightclub already uploaded, as well as the training data used to train it.
+The training data used was a very low amount.
+You can overwrite these or change the model and training data path to create your own.
 Once you have your training data

 &nbsp;